-Italy's new coronavirus cases are slowing.
-How soon will normal life returns?
+Italy’s new coronavirus cases are slowing.
+How soon will normal life return?

 And although some Italian politicians, such as the mayor of Milan, encouraged people in the early days of the outbreak to stay calm and socialize responsibly, that messaging has stopped cold.
 Italian politicians have not embraced Trump’s argument that the economic price of fighting the virus may be worse than the virus itself.

 The main opposition, the far-right League, has its stronghold in the north, the area hit hardest by the virus.
-League regional governors in the north have criticized Conte for ordering the lockdown too late, and for initially allowing too many loopholes.
+League regional governors in the north have accused Conte of ordering the lockdown too late and of initially allowing too many loopholes.

 Politically, that means Conte does not face much pressure to relieve the restrictions prematurely.
-But Italians, under de facto house arrest for more than two weeks, have a natural desire to get back to normal.
+But Italians, under de facto house arrest for more than two weeks, naturally want to get back to normal life.

-“If at the first signs improvement we break ranks, we could have another peak on our hands in two to four weeks,” said Paolo Setti Carraro, an Italian doctor who was also involved in the global response to Ebola.
+“If at the first signs of improvement we break ranks, we could have another peak on our hands in two to four weeks,” said Paolo Setti Carraro, an Italian doctor who was also involved in the global response to Ebola.

-The temptation to get out of the house at the first chance was evident last weekend in Tokyo, when cherry blossoms were blooming, and people packed together in parks and restaurants, dropping the restrictions of social distancing.
-Japan has had a far smaller outbreak than Italy, but experts there worried that the impulse to socialize as they did before could allow the virus to rapidly spread.
+The temptation to get out of the house at the first chance was evident last weekend in Tokyo, where cherry blossoms were blooming, as people packed together in parks and restaurants, disregarding the protocols on social distancing.
+Japan has had a far-smaller outbreak than Italy, but experts there worried that the impulse among people to socialize as they previously did could allow the virus to spread rapidly.

 Elsewhere, Hong Kong, Singapore and Taiwan appeared to have controlled the spread of the virus, but they are again experiencing an increase in infections.

-“The risk is for the emotional feeling to prevail and to have people say, ‘Things are going better, let’s get rid of all this anguish,’” said Paolo Cruciani, a retired professor of psychology and a former deputy head of the psychologists’ association in Italy’s Lazio region.
-“Then, boom — the virus comes back.
+“The risk is for the emotional feeling to prevail and to have people say, ‘Things are going better, let’s get rid of all this anguish,’ ” said Paolo Cruciani, a retired professor of psychology and former deputy head of the psychologists’ association in Italy’s Lazio region.
+“Then, boom, the virus comes back.
 The way to prevent this is a carefully considered mass communication to strengthen their rational vision.
-It’s a delicate moment: people can’t wait for all of this to end.”
+It’s a delicate moment: People can’t wait for all of this to end.”